Sv3n/FishBashEnv/README.md

 Source a bash based script and retain the environmental changes in fish.

-Place the .fish file in ~/.config/fish/functions.
-The .py file should be executable and sit somewhere in your path.
+Place `bsource.fish` in ~/.config/fish/functions. `envToFish.py` should be executable and sit somewhere in your path.